 Overview

-There are six basic steps to filing a small claims case, each of which is discussed below:
+There are seven basic steps to filing a small claims case.
+They are:

 Step 1: Identify the Correct Defendants